AlexanderGates-iOS/copyfilehere/README.md

 # copyfilehere
-small tool to copy a selected file to the location of the exe I made this for testing the "On Write" scan engine for Webroot.
+small tool to copy a selected file to the location of the exe.

+I made this for testing the "On Write" scan engine for Webroot.